English overseas possessions: Transformation into British Empire

-The Treaty of Union of 1706, which with effect from 1707 combined England and Scotland into a new sovereign state called Great Britain, provided for the subjects of the new state to "have full freedom and intercourse of trade and navigation to and from any port or place within the said united kingdom and the Dominions and Plantations thereunto belonging".
-While the Treaty of Union also provided for the winding up of the Scottish African and Indian Company, it made no such provision for the English companies or colonies.
+The Treaty of Union of 1706, which with effect from 1707 joined the Kingdom of England and the Kingdom of Scotland into a new sovereign state called Great Britain, with a single Parliament at Westminster.
+The newly formed state provided for the subjects to "have full freedom and intercourse of trade and navigation to and from any port or place within the said united kingdom and the Dominions and Plantations thereunto belonging".
+While the Treaty of Union also provided for the end of the Scottish African and Indian Company, it made no such provision for the English companies or colonies.
 In effect, with the Union they became British colonies.